constantingoeldel/alphabeta-rs/README.md

 Usage: metaprofile [OPTIONS] --methylome <METHYLOME> --genome <GENOME> --output-dir <OUTPUT_DIR>

 Options:
-  -m, --methylome <METHYLOME>      Path to directory containing the methlyome files from which to extract the CG-sites -g, --genome <GENOME>            Path of the annotation file containing information about beginning and end of gbM-genes -w, --window-size <WINDOW_SIZE>  Size of the window in percent of the gbM-gene length or in basepair number if --absolute is supplied [default: 5]
+  -m, --methylome <METHYLOME>      Path of directory containing the methlyome files from which to extract the CG-sites -g, --genome <GENOME>            Path of the annotation file containing information about beginning and end of gbM-genes -w, --window-size <WINDOW_SIZE>  Size of the window in percent of the gbM-gene length or in basepair number if --absolute is supplied [default: 5]
   -s, --window-step <WINDOW_STEP>  Size of the step between the start of each window.
-Default value is window-size, so no overlapp happens
+Default value is window-size, so no overlapp happens [default: 0]
   -o, --output-dir <OUTPUT_DIR>    Path of the directory where extracted segments shall be stored -a, --absolute                   Use absolute length in base-pairs for window size instead of percentage of gene length -c, --cutoff <CUTOFF>            Number of basepairs to include upstream and downstream of gene [default: 2048]